Texan finds coatimundi on his porch - NewsBreak

 “Coatis are regularly found in Central and South America and are rare in South Texas,” the post stated.

-The animal retreated to the backyard when approached by officers, and after a “good work-out,” officers were able to capture the small animal.Stage 1 drought restrictions enacted in Wichita Falls
+The animal retreated to the backyard when approached by officers, and after a “good work-out,” officers were able to capture the small animal.UTRGV School of Medicine alumna earns fellowship spot at Texas Heart Institute

 Officers spoke with the owner of the coati, noting that could result in confiscation and up to a $2,000 fine to own one of these wild animals.